shefben/php_html2img_ext/README.md

 For Windows cross-builds run `build-windows-mingw.sh` or build with Visual Studio using `build-windows-vs17.bat`.
 You can also open `html2img.sln` in Visual Studio 2022 and build the `Release|x64` configuration.

+## Asset path resolution

+Relative URLs for fonts and images are resolved relative to the PHP script calling `html_css_to_image()`.
+The helper in `src/path_utils.*` normalises `file://` URIs into regular filesystem paths and then joins them with the directory of the executing script.
+This ensures the same HTML works from the CLI and from Apache.

+If fonts still fail to render, confirm that `html2img.font_path` points to a directory containing TrueType or OpenType fonts.
+The extension searches this directory in addition to any absolute `@font-face` URLs embedded in the HTML.